Knee injuries are very common in athletes who engage in cutting sports, like soccer, football, basketball, rugby and lacrosse.

 Dr. Dave Flanigan explains how Ohio State's doctors determine the best personalized solution for each individual.

-Dr. Bob Magnussen, discusses patellofemoral pain and patellofemoral injuries, as well as common treatments and prognosis after injury.
+Dr. Bob Magnussen, discusses patellofemoral pain and injuries, with common treatments and prognosis after injury.